We are searching for

 • When you’re changing lanes: If you’re changing lanes, put your hand up in the air to signal that you’re moving over.
 This will let other drivers know what you’re doing and help them adjust accordingly.

-• If you suspect your blinkers or brake lights are out: if you even have the suspicion that your brake lights or blinkers have failed or are intermittent, it is essential that you use hand signals.
-This may be the only way that other driver’s on the road know that there is a problem or that your car may make sudden moves.
+• If you suspect your blinkers or brake lights are out: If you even have the suspicion that your brake lights or blinkers have failed or are intermittent, it is essential that you use hand signals.
+This may be the only way that other drivers on the road know that there is a problem or that your car may make sudden moves.

 • When you want to thank someone: Sometimes, another driver will do something nice for you on the road - like letting you into their lane or giving you some space.
 If this happens, put your hand up to wave and say thank you.
 It’s a nice gesture that could make someone’s day.

-Technology is helping to make hand signals less essential to remember in several ways.
+Technology is helping to make vehicle hand signals less essential to remember in several ways.
 Here are some of the most prominent:

 • Car scans: Today’s cars can run scans on themselves, alerting you if there’s a burned-out light or problem that would require someone to signal an emergency to you.